Marty Lees: Coaching career

 On June 25, 2012, Lees left Oregon State for an associate head coaching position with the Oklahoma State Cowboys baseball program.
 Lees helped the Cowboys to 3 straight NCAA Regional trips, including a Super Regional trip in 2014.

 On June 3, 2015, Lees was announced as the head coach of Washington State Cougars baseball.
 He was fired May 21, 2019 after compiling a record of 68–133–2.

 In June 2019, Lees returned to Oklahoma State as an assistant.

+In June 2023, Lees joined the Chatham Anglers of the Cape Cod Baseball League as an assistant under Tom Holliday.
+On July 12, following Holliday's resignation, it was announced that Lees would serve as acting manager for the remainder of the 2023 season.
+The Anglers went 3–11–1 under Lees.
+On July 28, having been named the head coach at Stillwater High School, Lees departed with six games remaining.
+Todd Shelton was named Chatham's interim manager for the final six games of the regular season.

+On July 25, 2023, Lees was announced as the head baseball coach and physical education teacher at Stillwater High School.